Front page

 Ready to cooperate

-We are signing the Estonian Economic Pact with the goal of an ambitious, innovative and collaborative economy by 2035 to ensure the vitality and development of Estonia.
+Business organisations proposed a Memorandum of Understanding (MoU) on 14 March 2024 with the aim of achieving an ambitious, innovative and collaborative economy by 2035 to ensure the vitality and development of Estonia.

-Social agreement is necessary because Estonia's economy, the country's development capacity and the well-being of its people have stagnated, and we need a clear strategic focus for a new leap forward.
+Social agreement seemed necessary because the Estonian economy, the country's capacity to develop and the well-being of its people had stagnated, and we needed a clear agreement on the strategic focus for a new leap forward.
 Both the private sector and the country need to make ambitious choices to kick-start economic change.

-1. The Parties affirm that the sustainability of the Estonian state is based on a competitive economy, which ensures an increase in incomes of working people and business income, and thus an increase in tax revenues necessary for the development of the state.
+1. The basis for the sustainability of the Estonian state is a competitive economy, which ensures an increase in the incomes of working people and business income, and thus an increase in the tax revenues needed for the development of the state.

-2. We understand that big changes do not happen overnight, which is why we are making the development of a higher value-added economy a top priority for Estonian governments over the next decade.
+2. Big changes don't happen overnight, which is why we have made the development of a higher value-added economy a priority for the next decade across governments in Estonia.

 3 Ensuring Estonia's development is not just a task for the state, but a social agreement and an agenda, where ambition is set by both private and public actors and everyone takes the next step.